Skip to the main content.

 3 indirect costs of loyalty programs

-Understaffing a loyalty program is a surefire way to frustrate your customers and reduce engagement quickly, so investing in these dedicated support teams is important.
+Understaffing a loyalty program will frustrate your customers.
+That means investing in support teams is important.

-Some businesses might choose to manage their loyalty programs in-house.
-Some businesses, such as Chipotle, manage their programs in-house, training front-line employees to act as ambassadors for the loyalty program.
-This is a hands-on method that allows staff to personalize interactions at the customer level while still providing boosted engagement at the store level.
+Some businesses manage their loyalty programs in-house.
+Chipotle trains workers to talk about the loyalty program.
+This allows staff to personalize interactions at the customer level.

-Larger businesses often take a different path by outsourcing loyalty program management to external marketing providers.
-Domino’s Pizza collaborates with Work in Progress, an Agent of Record (AOR) that handles the campaign execution and engagement strategies but allows Domino’s to retain corporate oversight.
+Larger businesses often take a different path.
+They might let others handle their program.
+Domino’s Pizza collaborates with Work in Progress, an Agent of Record (AOR) that handles the program while allowing Domino’s to keep oversight.

 2. Integration Costs